 The right workout gear: Good workout equipment makes things easier and saves you time.
 For your lawn, that means rakes, a sprinkler and a lawnmower with a sharp blade.

 Stay informed: Some workouts are good for muscle tone, others for cardio.
 A great place to start for your lawn are our monthly checklists.
+Also, make sure you don’t cut your grass too short before winter starts.

 Watch for changes: Health problems are easier to deal with the earlier they are discovered.
 If something looks wrong to you, finding out what’s up is often as easy as a quick trip to LawnSavers’ pest identification page or this blog.
 LawnSavers’ plant health experts’ over 20 years of experience are just a phone call or email away.